xinyi-chong/tutorial_overlay/README.md

     'home': [ // Tutorial for the home screen TutorialStep(
         widgetKey: widgetToHighlightKey, // Highlights a specific widget
+        indicator: CustomArrowIndicator(), // Custom styling for this step
         child: Column(
           children: [
             const Text('Welcome to the app!
 This highlights a key feature.'),